-In the HC, install a fiber optic enclosure for the intra-building fiber optics at the top of the Core Network Rack.
+In the HC, install a fiber optic enclosure for the intra-building fiber optics at the top of Data Rack 2.

 In the MC, install fiber optic enclosures for inter-building and intra-building fiber optics beginning at the top of the Core Network Rack.
 Inter-building fiber optics shall be housed in a separate enclosure from Intra-building fiber optics.